kbellve/MMrestServer/README.md

 There are two ways to use this:

 * Use the precompiled .jar directly.
-    Download the [/dist/RestServer.jar](https://github.com/MattNeuro/MMrestServer/blob/master/dist/RestServer.jar) and place it in your MicroManager plugins folder.
+    Download the [/dist/%C2%B5mKNIME.jar](https://github.com/kbellve/MMrestServer/blob/master/dist/%C2%B5mKNIME.jar) and place it in your MicroManager plugins folder.
-    Normally, this would be somewhere like /Micro-Manager-1.4/mmplugins/
+    Normally, this would be somewhere like /micro-manager/mmplugins/
-* Clone or download the entire project, and open in Netbeans.
-    See the [Writing plugins for Micro-Manager](https://micro-manager.org/wiki/Writing_plugins_for_Micro-Manager) page for detailed instructions on how to proceed from there.

-Once the plugin is in place, it needs to be activated after MicroManager is started by going to the Plugins menu option and selecting **RestServer**.
+Once the plugin is in place, it needs to be activated after MicroManager is started by going to the Plugins->Beta menu option and selecting **µmKNIME**.
 No dialogue is currently shown, though the console output should list whether the REST server has become active.

 ## Consuming the REST service